penzance/ab-testing-tool/README.md

 and finally
   * if necessary, install a hidden dependency for Phantom.js with `sudo apt-get install libfontconfig` (e.g. on Ubuntu)

-You can now run frontend tests with command: `karma start karma.conf.js`
+  You can now run frontend tests with command: `karma start karma.conf.js` (configuration file is `karma.conf.js`)